JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 #### Powerful Static Type System

 - This video explains how a type system with `algebraic data types` comes with a number of benefits (note: it uses a different syntax than PureScript: [Domain Modeling Made Functional](https://www.youtube.com/watch?v=Up7LcbGZFuo).
-To summarize it, `algebraid data types`
+To summarize it, `algebraic data types`
     - allow you to model a domain at a 1-to-1 ratio
     - make impossible states impossible
     - become your always-up-to-date UML diagrams